5 Actionable Tips On How To Build Links

 - Use Content Explorer on Ahrefs to find sites that have mentioned your target keywords.
 Reach out to relevant results and ask for link placement.

 When your content writing solves problems for your audience or drives real conversation about a buzzworthy topic, the links will begin to come naturally as your site’s visibility increases.
 Some types of content tend to drive more links than others.
-If you’ve set a quarterly goal to improve your link-building program, consider hiring a copywriting agency to create the following:
+If you’ve set a quarterly goal to improve your link-building program, you may need to come up with an action plan.

 - List posts: Listicles (articles with a number) are inherently shareable.
 Many SEO content writing gurus rank numbered lists as the number one choice for average shares by content type.